 New Outlook for Mac Won’t Find Your CAC Certificates — Here’s the Fix

-New Outlook Mac smart card certificates not found — that error message, or really just the silent failure of Outlook showing you a greyed-out S/MIME button with zero explanation, has cost government employees and contractors hours of lost productivity.
-I spent the better part of a Tuesday afternoon debugging this on a colleague’s MacBook Pro M2 (the 14-inch, 16GB unified memory model) before I understood what was actually happening.
-Once I did, the fix was straightforward.
+CAC certificate troubleshooting on New Outlook for Mac has gotten complicated with all the half-answers and dead-end Microsoft Q&A threads flying around.
+As someone who spent the better part of a Tuesday afternoon debugging this on a colleague’s MacBook Pro M2 — the 14-inch, 16GB unified memory model, if those details matter to you — I learned everything there is to know about why New Outlook goes silent on your smart card certificates.
+That greyed-out S/MIME button with zero explanation has cost government employees and contractors hours of lost productivity.
+Once I understood what was actually happening, the fix was straightforward.
 Getting there was not.
-This guide gives you what those unresolved Microsoft Q&A threads never did: an exact diagnosis, three working fixes in order of preference, and the specific terminal commands you need.
+This guide gives you an exact diagnosis, three working fixes in order of preference, and the specific terminal commands you need.

 Why New Outlook Cannot See Your CAC Certificates

-Apple introduced CryptoTokenKit (CTK) in macOS 10.12 Sierra as a modern replacement for the older TokenD framework.
-TokenD was a plugin-based system where third-party vendors could drop a .tokend bundle into /Library/Security/tokend/ and macOS would use it to communicate with smart card readers.
+Apple introduced CryptoTokenKit (CTK) in macOS 10.12 Sierra — a modern replacement for the older TokenD framework.
+TokenD was plugin-based.
+Third-party vendors could drop a .tokend bundle into /Library/Security/tokend/ and macOS would use it to talk to smart card readers.
 It worked reliably for years.
-CAC users running Classic Outlook (the 2019 build or the legacy Microsoft 365 version) had functional S/MIME signing and encryption because that older app knew how to reach down into TokenD.
+CAC users on Classic Outlook — the 2019 build or the legacy Microsoft 365 version — had functional S/MIME signing and encryption because that older app knew how to reach down into TokenD.

-New Outlook for Mac was rebuilt on a different stack.
+New Outlook for Mac was rebuilt on a completely different stack.
 It uses CryptoTokenKit exclusively.
-CTK is the right long-term choice — it is more secure, better sandboxed, and handles modern PIV cards natively on Sequoia.
+CTK is the right long-term call — more secure, better sandboxed, handles modern PIV cards natively on Sequoia.
 The problem is that CTK’s native PIV driver and some government-issued CAC configurations do not always negotiate correctly.
-Specifically, when your Mac’s CTK driver expects a NIST SP 800-73-4 compliant PIV card and your CAC is provisioned with older or non-standard certificate slot mappings, CTK enumerates the card but surfaces the certificates in a way that New Outlook’s certificate picker cannot consume.
+When your Mac’s CTK driver expects a NIST SP 800-73-4 compliant PIV card and your CAC is provisioned with older or non-standard certificate slot mappings, CTK enumerates the card but surfaces the certificates in a way that New Outlook’s certificate picker simply cannot consume.

-There is a second failure mode.
-Some organizations still deploy the older CACKey or CAC enablement packages that install TokenD bundles.
+There’s a second failure mode too.
+Some organizations still deploy older CACKey or CAC enablement packages that install TokenD bundles.
 New Outlook’s sandboxed process does not have the entitlements to query those TokenD paths.
-So the certificates exist in the system — you can see them in Keychain Access under the smart card section — but the New Outlook process returns an empty list when it tries to enumerate signing certificates.
+The certificates exist in the system — you can see them in Keychain Access under the smart card section — but New Outlook returns an empty list when it tries to enumerate signing certificates.
+That’s what makes this problem so maddening to government users: everything looks fine from the outside.

 This is not user error.
 It is a transition-period gap that Apple and Microsoft have not fully resolved as of mid-2025.